-The Clery Act requires a campus to publicly disclose ITS annual crime statistics.
-The crime statistics in this Report reflect data for the years 2016, 2015, and 2014 (from January 1 to December 31 of each year).
-The three sources of crime statistics for this Annual Security Report come from the Campus Security Department, from Campus Security Authorities, and from local law enforcement agencies.
-All disclosure documentation are kept with the Campus Security Department located in Hale Alaka'i, room 125.
+The Clery Act requires an institution of higher education to publicly disclose its annual crime statistics.
+The crime statistics in this Annual Security Report (Report) reflect data for the years 2017, 2016, and 2015 (from January 1 to December 31).
+The three sources of crime statistics for this Report come from the Campus Security Department and Campus Security Authorities in addition to the Honolulu Police Department, the State Sheriff, and the State Land and Natural Resources.
+All disclosure documentation are archived by the Safety and Security Manager who is located at Hale Alaka'i, room 125.